 I have reviewed some of the best high-interest savings offered by online banks in Canada:

-- EQ Bank (earn a standard rate of 1.50% and get unlimited free transactions, mobile cheque deposits, and Interac e-Transfers)
+EQ Bank (earn a high-interest rate and get unlimited free transactions, mobile cheque deposits, and Interac e-Transfers).
+EQ Bank also offers TFSA and RSP accounts.

-Your funds are protected up to $100,000 by the Canada Deposit Insurance Corporation (federally-incorporated banks) or guaranteed up to 100% regardless of the amount (many credit unions).
+Your funds at these banks are protected for up to $100,000 by the Canada Deposit Insurance Corporation (federally incorporated banks) or guaranteed up to 100% regardless of the amount (many credit unions).

 For U.S. residents: Check Ally, Synchrony, CIT Bank, and Brio Direct.